-Information reported on the ONGARD website by TRD based on oil and gas tax return data indicates that natural gas production and crude oil production on Indian land was approximately 3.7 percent and 0.5 percent, respectively, of total statewide production in Fiscal Year 2014.
-The TRD estimates that oil and natural gas production on Indian land generated \$7.9 million in severance tax revenues to the State in the production months corresponding to Fiscal Year 2014.
-Coal production on Indian land was 18.6 percent of total statewide production in Fiscal Year 2014.
-No potash, copper or carbon dioxide (CO_2) is produced on Indian land.
+Information reported on the ONGARD website by TRD based on oil and gas tax return data indicates that natural gas production and crude oil production on Indian land was approximately 3.7 percent and 0.5 percent, respectively, of total statewide production in Fiscal Year 2015.
+The TRD estimates that oil and natural gas production on Indian land generated \$6.5 million in severance tax revenues to the State in the production months corresponding to Fiscal Year 2015.
+On December 30, 2014, the Navajo Nation completed the purchase of the Navajo coal mine.
+As a result, there has not been any production reported to the TRD in Fiscal Year 2015.
+No potash, copper or carbon dioxide (CO2) is produced on Indian land.

 Section 7-29C-1 NMSA 1978, enacted by the 1995 Legislature, authorized a credit against state production and property taxes for similar taxes imposed by tribal governments.
 The credit applies to crude oil and natural gas from new wells drilled on or after July 1, 1995 on land within Indian reservation boundaries on March 1, 1995.
 The amount of the credit is 75 percent of the lesser of state taxes or tribal taxes imposed.
 If the applicable tribal taxes were raised after March 1, 1995, then the amount of the State's credit is lowered.
-The ONGARD website reports that total credits claimed under this provision were about \$3.4 million in Fiscal Year 2014.
-About \$1.4 million of these credits were applied against oil and natural gas severance tax liability.
+The ONGARD website reports that total credits claimed under this provision were about \$1.3 million in Fiscal Year 2015.
+About \$500,000 of these credits were applied against oil and natural gas severance tax liability.
 The Bonding Fund revenue projection assumes that this amount will grow slowly in the future.

 The 2001 Legislature enacted Sections 7-29C-2, 7-9-88.2 and 9-11-12.2 NMSA 1978, which provided a similar 75 percent intergovernmental tax credit against severance tax and severance surtax on coal mined on the Navajo Nation.
-The TRD reports that this credit reduced Bonding Fund revenue by \$1.4 million in Fiscal Year 2014.
+The TRD reports that this credit did not reduce Bonding Fund revenue in Fiscal Year 2015.